bbbolt/EGANet/README.md

 ## :mailbox:Contact

-If you have any questions, please feel free to contact us wqabby@xupt.edu.cn and [bolttt@stu.xupt.edu.cn](mailto:bolttt@stu.xupt.edu.cn).
+If you have any questions, please feel free to contact us wqabby@xupt.edu.cn and [freedomwwjj@stu.xupt.edu.cn](mailto:bolttt@stu.xupt.edu.cn).